JuanRodriguez19/SensorEffector/README.md

 <a href = "https://github.com/JuanRodriguez19/SensorEffector/blob/master/Documentation/PowerSwitchBudget.pdf">[Budget]</a>

 ### Time Schedule
+Realistically, this project should take roughly a weekend to complete if all materials and facilites are available to you.
+The materials themselves might take a week to arrive due to shipping, but the actual proccess of assembling and programming should not take longer than 3 days.
+A couple of hours each day can be dedicated towards the different aspects of the project to make time usuage more efficient and effective.

 ### Wiring
 You can wire the CAP 1188 Breakout to the Raspberry Pi using the following chart.
 The AD and RST pins are optional, but in this case the AD pin is mandatory as it is used to achieve the address (0x2A).

 | Device Pin                                     | Pi           |